Femenem/Robot-transporting/notes/notes.md

 Friday:
 Limited sensor data to middle 80 because of too little variance when comparing inf to inf.
 Change state no longer works, idk why.

+## Week 25/03/19:

+Monday:
+Made version 0.1 of recording program.

+Tuesday:
+Fixed state not publishing.
+Fixed catkin_make issues.
+Updated recording program.
+Still need to get it to count distance properly.
+Updated ICP node to work with any number of states.

+Wednesday:
+Fixed recording program.
+Now works as planned.
+Edited ICP algorithm values.
+Set alpha to 0 and corresponding_points_decimation to 2.
+Alpha = 0

+Thursday:

+Friday: